 - A draft Consolidated Plan or Annual Update will be available for review and comment in the Development Services Office as well as online at www.lawrenceks.org/pds.
 The Development Services staff will set a public hearing to review the Consolidated Plan, and to review the draft copy of the Investment Summary.
+The public hearing and proposed Investment Summary will be advertised as a display ad to afford citizens an opportunity to examine the statement's contents.

+April

-The public hearing and proposed Investment Summary will be advertised as a display ad to afford citizens an opportunity to examine the statement's contents. - April The Community Development Advisory Committee will hold a public meeting, including public comment to review preliminary recommendations and goals and objectives set forth in the Consolidated Plan, and to review a draft copy of the Investment Summary.
-The thirty (30) day written comment period will begin. - The Consolidated Plan will be completed and the City Commission will consider a resolution adopting the Consolidated Plan or Annual Update, including the Investment Summary, and authorizing the submission of the Consolidated Plan to HUD.
+- The Community Development Advisory Committee will hold a public meeting, including public comment to review preliminary recommendations and goals and objectives set forth in the Consolidated Plan, and to review a draft copy of the Investment Summary.
+The thirty (30) day written comment period will begin.